datacentricdesign/iob22/assignments/05-covid-dashboard/step2.md

         return {}
 ```

 We are done implementing our HTTP request in Python.
 We can go back to the file `main.py` and import this function at the top of the file (the same way we imported the svg functions in the previous assignment).
-Finally, we can replace the sentence `"Bar chart summary of COVID cases per country"` by a call to `download_summary()`, which will return the JSON data instead of the sentence.
+Finally, we can replace the sentence `"Bar chart summary of COVID cases per country"` by a call to `download_summary()`, which returns the JSON data instead of the sentence.

 Run the code and trigger the route `/summary` to check if the COVID data is served.
 The expected result is the same as directly calling the COVID19 API: our Python code is downloading the data and forwarding it.